 I want to take this opportunity to thank all those who have made this project possible.
 Firstly the project committee, and particularly its secretary.
 Meg Blumsom; and the Vicar, Canon Graham Morris, for his boundless enthusiasm and theological advice.
 I also want to thank the foundry, Bronze Age, for their continuing help, support, and immense skill.
 They are so often the unsung heroes of sculptural work.
 Likewise, my thanks go to Lucy Branch, the conservator, for her invaluable advice; to the architect, Antony Feltham-King, and to Andrew Hewitt and his team at Artful Logistics, without whose expertise the sculptures would not have been in place.
 Lastly, I wish to thank the people of Cirencester, who have given the sculptures and me a tremendous welcome.
 It should never be forgotten that all public artworks are a team effort, of which the artist is only a part.

-The eminent conservator Lucy Branch, whose company Antique Bronze looks after many of the most important bronze sculptures in London, including Nelson's Column, Eros and the Albert Memorial, has recently interviewed me.This can be heard on Lucy's website, Sculpture Vulture, which contains references to her work and interests, together with podcast links and transcripts of other interviews.
+The eminent conservator Lucy Branch, whose company Antique Bronze looks after many of the most important bronze sculptures in London, including Nelson's Column, Eros and the Albert Memorial, interviewed me during the course of this project..
+The interview can be heard on Lucy's website, Sculpture Vulture, which contains references to her own work and interests, together with podcast links and transcripts of other interviews.